 We achieved average annual ROCE of 10.4% for the period 2014-2016, representing achievement below threshold.
-As a result, the Compensation Committee determined that no shares were earned under the 2014 PSUs, and our NEOs received no payout award.
+As a result, the Compensation Committee determined that no shares would vest under the 2014 PSUs, and our NEOs received no payout award.